Actipro/WPF-Controls/Documentation/topics/bars/controls/gallery.md

 ### Item Templates

 Gallery controls generate a [BarGalleryItem](xref:@ActiproUIRoot.Controls.Bars.BarGalleryItem) container for each gallery item in the gallery's `ItemsSource`.
-It is recommended to always use custom view model types for gallery items, and to bind an enumerable of view model instances to the gallery's `ItemsSource` property, or `CategorizedItemsSource` property if supporting categorization per a latter section.

 A `DataTemplate` for the view model type can be supplied via the [BarGalleryBase](xref:@ActiproUIRoot.Controls.Bars.Primitives.BarGalleryBase).`ItemTemplate` property, or alternatively, a `DataTemplateSelector`-based class instance can be set to the gallery's `ItemTemplateSelector` property.
 These concepts are all fundamental to how any data-bound `ItemsControl` works.